Faith M. Macharia

 Awards & Accolades

-- Faith is ranked by Legal 500, 2021 as a Next Generation Partner for Employment Practice in Kenya.
+- Faith is ranked as a Next Generation Partner for Dispute Resolution Practice and Employment Practice in Kenya by Legal 500 in 2021 – 2023.

 “Faith Macharia is well experienced in litigation, both at the Tax Appeals Tribunal and at the High Court.” – Legal 500 2022